imdariusburgan/frogger-clone-arcade-game/README.md

 4. Once your score has reached 30, you will win the game.
 5. But beware, getting hit by a bug will reduce your score.

+## Resources
+1. The code for the 'congratulations, you win' modal was taken from [https://github.com/imdariusburgan/memory-card-game](https://github.com/imdariusburgan/memory-card-game)
+2. Starter code, such as the game engine was provided by [Udacity](https://www.udacity.com/)

 ## License
 This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT)